6 Benefits of Initial Coin Offering Options As Crowdfunding

 The hope is that your business idea will receive extensive publicity, buy-in, and use.
 This high circulation leads to increases in currency value.
 In turn, people’s initial investments increase, much like a stock would post-IPO.

 This brings up an important distinction regarding ICOs in comparison to an IPO.
-Unlike in an initial public offering, investment in an ICO doesn’t result in ownership stakes in the company.
+Unlike in an initial public offering, launching an ICO doesn’t result in ownership stakes in the company.

 Essentially, buying into a project such as LodgingCoin is a gamble of sorts.
 The risk is that the value-less currency bought now will increase in value at a later time.
 This, in turn, will lead to a profitable investment.